Stuart Thompson (curler): Men's

 After juniors, Thompson was picked up to play third for former Brier champion Mark Dacey.
 With Dacey, Thompson would play in his first provincial men's championship at the 2014 Molson Coors Tankard.
 There, Dacey led the team all the way to the final, losing to Jamie Murphy.
-The next month the team played in Thompson's first ever Grand Slam event, the 2014 Syncrude National, with the team going 2-3, failing to advance to the playoffs.
+The next month the team played in Thompson's first ever Grand Slam event, the 2014 Syncrude National, with the team going 2–3, failing to advance to the playoffs.

 The next season, the team won the 2014 Atlantic Curling Tour Championship, Thompson's first World Curling Tour event title.
 Later in the season, the team again played in the Nova Scotia men's championship, the 2015 Clearwater Men's Provincial Championship.
 The team had less luck, placing fourth.
 After the season, Thompson left the Dacey rink to form his own team as skip, with teammates Colten Steele, Travis Colter, and Alex MacNeil.

 Thompson and his new team found success on the World Curling Tour, winning two events in 2015, the Bud Light Men's Cashspiel and the Spitfire Arms Cash Spiel.
-The team played in the 2016 provincial championships, finishing fourth with a 4-3 record.
+The team played in the 2016 provincial championships, finishing fourth with a 4–3 record.

-Thompson began the 2016-17 season by winning the Lakeshore Curling Club Cashspiel.
+Thompson began the 2016–17 season by winning the Lakeshore Curling Club Cashspiel.
 Two months later, his team won the Challenge Casino de Charlevoix event.
-At the 2017 Deloitte Tankard provincial championship, he led his team to a 5-2 round robin record, which put the rink into the playoffs.
+At the 2017 Deloitte Tankard provincial championship, he led his team to a 5–2 round robin record, which put the rink into the playoffs.
 They won their semifinal match, but lost in the final to Jamie Murphy.
 The next season, Taylor Ardiel joined the lineup, replacing MacNeil at lead.
-At the 2018 Deloitte Tankard, they went 4-3 in the round robin, putting them in a three-way tiebreaker.
+At the 2018 Deloitte Tankard, they went 4–3 in the round robin, putting them in a three-way tiebreaker.
 They won both their tiebreak matches, but lost in the semifinal to Team Mark Dacey.

-Thompson began the 2018-19 season by winning The Curling Store Cashspiel tour event.
-Thompson, led his team to victory in the 2019 Deloitte Tankard in Dartmouth, Nova Scotia qualifying his team for the 2019 Tim Hortons Brier in Brandon, Manitoba for the first time.
-Thompson beat out Team Jamie Murphy in a close 6-4 match to win the Tankard, avenging previous losses to Murphy at the Deloitte Tankard.
-The team had gone 5-2 in the round robin, but won both of their playoff matches to claim the Tankard.
-At the Brier, Thompson led Team Nova Scotia to a 3-4 record in pool play.
-The team won a second straight Curling Store Cashspiel in 2019 At the 2020 Deloitte Tankard, the team finished the round robin with a 4–3 record, and then lost in a tiebreaker match to Chad Stevens.
+Thompson began the 2018–19 season by winning The Curling Store Cashspiel tour event.
+At the 2019 Deloitte Tankard, Thompson had gone 5–2 in the round robin, and beat Team Murphy 6–4 to win his first provincial men's title, qualifying the team to represent Nova Scotia at the 2019 Tim Hortons Brier in Brandon, Manitoba.
+At the Brier, Thompson led Team Nova Scotia to a 3–4 record in pool play.
+The team started the following season by winning a second straight Curling Store Cashspiel.
+Looking to win their second straight provincial title at the 2020 Deloitte Tankard, the team finished the round robin with a 4–3 record, and then lost in a tiebreaker match to Chad Stevens.

+Thompson would later join as the third on a team skipped by brother Kendal Thompson, alongside Bryce Everist and Michael Brophy.
+Thompson would win his second provincial title at the 2026 Ocean Contractors Men's Curling Championship, beating Owen Purcell 9–7 in the final and earning the right to represent Nova Scotia at the 2026 Montana's Brier.